Belarusian System of Higher Education

 The national education has traditionally been one of the core values of the Belarusian people.
 According to the policy established by the Ministry of Education, there are four main educational principles: state (public) nature of management, accessibility and equality, quality and the last, but not the least — financial efficiency of the activities of higher education institutions (HEIs).

 The education in Belarus is aimed at preparing creative, intellectually and physically mature individuals.
 Main strategic objectives for education development are quality improvement and contribution to creating a competitive economy based on high and advanced technologies (as indicated by the National ERASMUS+ Office of Belarus).

 A number of evidences support the achievements made in Belarus since its independence in 1991, such as: certain MDGs (Millennium Development Goals) achieved ahead of schedule, a high level of human development and political, socio-economic and inter-ethnic stability.

-More: Belarusian Higher Education (PDF), UN National Report of Belarus (PDF)
+More: Belarusian Higher Education (PDF)

 • The Bologna process

 1999 The Bologna Declaration stating the three overarching objectives: introduction of the three-cycle system (bachelor/ master/doctorate), quality assurance and recognition of qualifications and periods of study (Bologna, Italy).